GX Jupitter-Larsen: As a video artist & filmmaker

 From 1982 to 1986, he submitted a black video tape entitled Blank Banner to over forty video festivals.
 It was screened in nine.
 In 1994, using an all female cast, Jupitter-Larsen produced a short lesbian vampire film entitled "Holes On The Neck".
 The film's narrative is of a group of vampires who work and play on their garlic farm.
 Their human lovers desire to become vampires themselves, and so lure these garlic farmers into initiating them.
 In 2013, Jupitter-Larsen's first feature-length movie entitled "A Noisy Delivery" premiered in Leeds England and New York City.
 The movie is about people who go to the post office for philosophy instead of postage.

 As a writer

 There are three published novels written by Jupitter-Larsen.
 Raw Zed and The Condor was published by Blood Print Press in 1992.
 Sometimes Never and Adventure on The High Seas were both published in 2009 by Crossing Chaos.
 These novels are without chapters.
 Instead, Jupitter-larsen uses passages of random letters to represent nothingness, sections of entirely self-invented words to represent the spiritual, and regular words to represent the physical.
 A book of French translations of his essays and short fiction, entitled Saccages has also been published by the Lausanne Underground Film & Music Festival and Rip on/off.
 Vincent Barras, who has translated John Cage's Silence into French, wrote one of the book's introductions.

-As a radio performer

-According to Experimental Sound & Radio, MIT Press, 2001, since 1983, Jupitter-Larsen had performed over 3500 hours of live radio art on 31 different stations in 11 countries.